rossgore/distribution_tester/README.md

 The non-parametric tests included in our approach are: Kolmogorov-Smirnov Tests, Wilcoxon signed-rank test, Cramer-von Mises Statistic Test, Anderson–Darling Test and the Chi-Squared Test.

+The code for the software is located in the src directory.
+The output directory provides examples of the results of running test_distributions.R and test_distributions_of_variables_from_multiple_simulation_runs.R

 ## Usage
-test_distribution.R demonstrates how to use the software.
+src/test_distribution.R demonstrates how to use the software.

 The user is required to provide two samples of numeric data and indicate if the two samples are "paired".

 The software provides back the p-value of running all the parametric and non-parametric tests on the data.

+For simulation run data in a specified file format the test_distributions_of_variables_from_multiple_simulation_runs.R demonstrates how to quickly test to see if the values of every simulation output from two runs are from different distributions.